Best solar binoculars 2024

 (Image credit: Getty Images)

 Any pair of solar binoculars you find must meet the ISO 12312-2 international safety specification to be deemed safe enough to avoid causing permanent eye damage.
-Dedicated solar binoculars are always the best route, because they come with in-built solar filters, so you don't need to worry about detachable filtres falling away or being dislodged — as this can potentially lead to eye damage.
-If, however, you aren't especially looking for any solar viewing, you can also check out our guide to the best binoculars for all purposes, whether you're stargazing or watching wildlife.
+As such, dedicated solar binoculars are always the best route.
+If, however, you aren't especially looking for any solar viewing, you can also check out our guide to the best binoculars for all purposes.

 The quick list